 Although the record of Iranian history has traditionally begun with the advent of the Medes and the Persians in the first half of the first millennium B.C., in actuality it can be traced much further back, to the formation of the Elamite kingdom at the dawn of the third millennium B.C.
-The known history of Elam begins about 2900 B.C. and ends with the victory of the Medes and Persians in the seventh century B.C. a history which covers almost two thousand years.
+The known history of Elam begins about 2900 B.C. and ends with the victory of the Medes and Persians in the seventh century B.C. a history that covers almost two thousand years.
 This great and long-lived kingdom controlled an important segment of the ancient world.

-|Elam - Haltamti - 𒁹𒄬𒆷𒁶𒋾|
+|Elam - Haltamti - ?????

 At the time of its Greatest power, the border of Elam extended from Mesopotamia to the Indus valley and from central IRAN to the Persian Gulf.
-The question of their country of the origin of the Elamite people has aroused much discussion.
-Although they called their country ‘ Haltmati ‘ or ‘ Altamti ‘, meaning land of gods, from ‘ hal ‘ or country and ‘ tatnti ‘ or gods, Assyrian and Babylonian records contain the name of Elam’ which means high or mountainous region.
+The question of the country of origin of the Elamite people has aroused much discussion.
+Although they called their country ‘ Haltmati ‘ or ‘ Altamti ‘, meaning land of gods, from ‘ hal ‘ or country and ‘ Tatnti ‘ or gods, Assyrian and Babylonian records contain the name Elam’ which means high or mountainous region.
 The old Persians used the term 'Uja’ or 'Huja', also meaning mountainous people.
 This might indicate that, although the alluvial plain of Khuzistan was the center and core of the Elamite kingdom, the original homeland of the Elamites lies in the highlands bordering the plain.
 Ancient historians also record the name of 'Uxii*, a trace of which remains in the modern name of Khuzistan.

-|Polities during the Old Elamite period, and northern tribes of the Lullubi, Simurrum, and Hurti.|
+|Polities during the Old Elamite period, and northern tribes of the Lullubi, Simurrum, and Hurti.

 Despite this, the excavation at Abu-Fandowa illustrates the situation found in sites all over Khuzestan; that is, there is a continuous development from the prehistoric to protoliterate to Elamite periods, with no abrupt changes to indicate the appearance of a new people, considering the extent of development by the prehistoric people of Khuzestan, particularly illustrated at Susa which, by the end of the fifth millennium B.C., had entered the phase of urbanization, with a highly developed commercial, economic and political organization, it seems most likely that the Elamites, notwithstanding the etymology of their ancient names, were the direct descendants of the earlier people who inhabited the alluvial plain and produced the prehistoric buffware culture.

-|Orant figure, Susa IV, 2700–2340 BC.|
+|Orant figure, Susa IV, 2700–2340 BC.

 The main parts of the Elamite kingdom were Awan, located northwest of Susa and occupying the region between the Dez and Karkheh rivers Simash, occupying the northern and northeastern part of the alluvial plain and including most of the highlands dominating the plain; Anzan, occupying the eastern and southeastern part of the plain and including the area of Malamir Bakhtiari, extending to Fars; as a whole including the alluvial plain and the surrounding highlands.